savnani5/AR-tag-Detection-And-Tracking/README.md

 and shift the destination points in accordance to the new bounding box and input them with a new sliced image into the orientation detection function.

-11.This function returns the current orientation of the AR tag, its ID, itsthreshold image and the actions required to correct the arbitrary source points to align the testudo.
+11. This function returns the current orientation of the AR tag, its ID, itsthreshold image and the actions required to correct the arbitrary source points to align the testudo.

-12.We correct the source points list by left shifting them according to the actions list.
+12. We correct the source points list by left shifting them according to the actions list.
 13.Next, we input original destination points and the corrected source points to get the homography matrix (H).